el-youness/firestone/README.md

 # Course Information

+## The git repository for your team

+Create one repository for each team and invite tomase to the repository.
+You are not allowed to use repositories outside of KTH-github.
+When done with a sprint, tag the code with a version x.0.0, where x is the number of the sprint, and send an email to tomase@kth.se notifying me that you are done with the sprint.

 ## Videos

 See those talks preferably together in your team or with other programmers so that you can reflect upon the material together.